-Applicants must have one to five years of experience as a professional journalist in any media platform (print, radio, TV, podcast, online, etc.) in order to qualify as an “emerging journalist.”
+Applicants must have one to five years of experience as a professional journalist in any media platform (print, radio, TV, podcast, online, etc.) in order to qualify as an early-career “emerging journalist.”
 Additionally, we’re looking for a diverse and talented group of journalists who have a deep interest in and commitment to social justice journalism—and to telling the stories of their communities with depth, compassion and authenticity.
-Financial need will be considered for the Career Development grants.
+The financial need of applicants will also be considered.

 Why Now?
 Our Vision

 LaunchPad arrives as journalism and our nation’s media confront a pivotal crossroads.